-NASHVILLE—Senate Speaker Ron Ramsey has made Tennessee Supreme Court justices an offer on judicial elections he hopes they can’t refuse.
+NASHVILLE — Senate Speaker Ron Ramsey has made Tennessee Supreme Court justices an offer on judicial elections he hopes they can’t refuse.

-Ramsey revealed Thursday that he has told Chief Justice Cornelia Clark that he and other Republicans will drop their bill requiring competitive elections for top judges if justices support a constitutional amendment enshrining the present merit-selection plan.
+Ramsey revealed Thursday that he has told Chief Justice Cornelia Clark that he and and other Republicans will drop their bill requiring competitive elections for top judges if justices support a constitutional amendment enshrining the present merit-selection plan.

-Ramsey and other conservative Republicans argue the system is unconstitutional, although variations of the plan have been upheld by the state Supreme Court in 1973 and a special Supreme Court in the 1990s.
+Ramsey and other conservative Republicans argue the system is unconstitutional, although variations of the plan have been upheld by the Supreme Court in 1973 and a special Supreme Court in the 1990s.

 Andy Sher is a Nashville-based staff writer covering Tennessee state government and politics for the Times Free Press.
 A Washington correspondent from 1999-2005 for the Times Free Press, Andy previously headed up state Capitol coverage for The Chattanooga Times, worked as a state Capitol reporter for The Nashville Banner and was a contributor to The Tennessee Journal, among other publications.
 Andy worked for 17 years at The Chattanooga Times covering police, health care, county government, ...